-There are some mistakes that Spanish-to-English translators make again and again.
+There are certain mistakes that Spanish-to-English translators make again and again.
 And that includes me.
 Some of them are down to us getting hypnotised by the source text.
 That’s what we’ll be looking at in this article.
-Here are 9 favourite mistakes among trainees on my Advanced Spanish-to-English Translation Course with DipTrans Preparation.
+Here are 9 favourite mistakes made by trainees on our translation courses.
 How many of them do you make?

 1. Consist in